First lady Diana Rauner’s emails focus on Madigan, messaging, media

 And she’s told staffers they must “enhance” the governor’s “strategic use of social media.”

-That’s all according to emails that give a glimpse of the key role that the governor’s wife and self-described “best friend” and “most senior advisor” has on the administration.
+That’s all according to emails that give a glimpse of the key role that the governor’s wife and self-described “best friend” and “most senior adviser” has on the administration.

 A Chicago Sun-Times Freedom of Information request for Diana Rauner’s emails from her state email address for three-month span this year was denied on Aug.
 9, on the grounds that the emails contained “communications strategy, draft statements, and press releases, in which policies were formulated and opinions were expressed,” among other reasons cited by the administration.

-But in handful of emails obtained by the Sun-Times show the first lady’s involvement in nearly all forms of official communication, including speeches, social media and messaging.
+But a handful of emails obtained by the Sun-Times show the first lady’s involvement in nearly all forms of official communication, including speeches, social media and messaging.

 In an email dated May 23, Diana Rauner offers staffers “tweaks” to a video script for the governor: “I wouldn’t say Speaker Madigan — I would keep saying the majority party or something like that.
 My other edits below,” she wrote.